Have questions? We're here.

 Observe the changing landscapes and wildlife as you navigate the Columbia and Snake Rivers.
 Travel past rugged cliffs, dense forests, and rolling terrain.
 Watch bald eagles soaring above and ospreys plunging into the water for fish.
 Scan the shoreline for deer grazing or otters playing near the water’s edge.
 Move through locks and dams to see the engineering that controls the river’s flow.
 Spot significant landmarks like Mount Hood and Bonneville Dam along the route.

-Step into history on a guided exploration of the National Park Service replica of Fort Clatsop, the 1805-06 winter camp of the Lewis and Clark Expedition.
-Board a local red trolley to ride along the picturesque waterfront or savor the perspective from a bluff high above the city at the picturesque Astoria Column.
-Peruse the town’s quaint shops, galleries, wineries, and brew pubs.
-Or simply stroll off the ship to the nearby acclaimed Columbia River Maritime Museum.
+Step intof history with a guided tour of the National Park Service replica of Fort Clatsop, the very winter camp where Lewis and Clark hunkered down during their legendary expedition.
+Wander through the town's charming shops, galleries, wineries, and brew pubs, or lose yourself in the captivating exhibits of the nearby Columbia River Maritime Museum.

 Astoria Local Loop - Complimentary Excursion